insight-platform/Savant/README.md

 The decoupled nature of adapters also provides better reliability because the failed data source affects the adapter operation, not a framework operation.

-### Rotated Bounding Boxes Out Of The Box
+### Oriented Bounding Boxes Out Of The Box

-In our practice, when we develop commercial inference software, we often meet the cases where the bounding boxes rotated relative to a video frame.
+In our practice, when we develop commercial inference software, we often meet the cases where the bounding boxes rotated relative to a video frame (oriented bounding boxes).
 For example, it is often the case when the camera observes the viewport from the ceiling when the objects reside on the floor.

-Such cases require drawing the boxes around the objects in a way to overlap minimally.
-To achieve that, we use special models that introduce bounding boxes with rotation angles.
+Such cases require placing the objects within boxes in a way to overlap minimally.
+To achieve that, we use special models that introduce bounding boxes that are not orthogonal to frame axes.
 Take a look at [RAPiD](https://vip.bu.edu/projects/vsns/cossy/fisheye/rapid/) to get the clue.

 [![image](https://user-images.githubusercontent.com/15047882/167245173-aa0a18cd-06c9-4517-8817-253d120c0e07.png)](#)

-Such models require additional post-processing, which involves the rotation because otherwise, you cannot utilize most of the classifier models as they need orthogonal boxes as their input.
+Such models require additional post-processing, which involves the rotation - otherwise, you cannot utilize most of the classifier models as they need orthogonal boxes as their input.

 Savant supports the bounding box rotation preprocessing function out of the box.
 It is applied to the boxes right before